Troy University Quick Facts

 - Korea – Camp Humphreys and Osan Air Base

 Troy University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate, baccalaureate, master’s, education specialist and doctoral degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Troy University.

 In addition to its regional accreditation, Troy University also holds many prestigious specialized accreditations and memberships.

-International Student Enrollment: More than 1,000, representing 76 countries
+International Student Enrollment: More than 700, representing more than 65 countries

 Languages Spoken: Nearly 90 different languages are spoken by TROY students, faculty and staff.